Roy Kinnear (rugby): Biography

-Kinnear played left-, i.e. number 4, and scored a try in Wigan's 13–2 victory over Dewsbury in the 1928–29 Northern Rugby Football League season's Challenge Cup Final at Wembley Stadium, London on Saturday 4 May 1929.
+Kinnear played left- and scored a try in Wigan's 13–2 victory over Dewsbury in the 1928–29 Northern Rugby Football League season's Challenge Cup Final at Wembley Stadium, London on Saturday 4 May 1929.

 He won caps for Other Nationalities (RL) while at Wigan in 1929 against England, in 1930 against England (2 matches), and won a cap for Great Britain (RL) while at Wigan in 1929 against Australia.

 He scored 81 tries in 182 games for Wigan.

 He collapsed and died while playing rugby union with the RAF during World War II in 1942, aged 38.

 The Scotland Rugby League Student Player of the Year Award is named after him.